Jerryodeghe/ServerConfig/README.md

   - `DocumentRoot /home/scms/public_html/public`
   - Press "Click and Save" and restart your apache like so:
   - `/etc/init.d/apache2 restart`

+  13. **Add SSL**  <br />
+  	- To add Lets Encrtpt certificates, first make sure that your virtual server has 'Apache SSL website enabled'.
+Check this by Clicking on 'Edit Virtual Server and clicking expanding "Enabled Features".
+If SSL is not enabled, do so.

+	- Now, go to "Server Configuration -> SSL Certificate"
+	- Click on the "Lets Encrypt".
+If you see an error that says something like: "The Let's Encrypt client command letsencrypt or certbot was not found on your system", simply add it like so: <br />
+	`apt-get -y install certbot`,
+	-
 ## OPTIONAL SETUPS
 1. **Add bash aliases for shortcuts**  <br />
    - Go to ` cd ~` and check if `.aliases` file is already on the server.
 To check, especially since this is a hidden file, simply `ls -A`